JavaScript is required

 Victorian not-for-profit organisations can apply to register with the Adult, Community and Further Education (ACFE) Board.

-Contact your local ACFE regional office before applying.
-They can help check if you're eligible and if your organisation meets local training needs.
+Contact the Department of Jobs, Skills, Industry and Regions before applying.
+We can help check if you're eligible and if your organisation meets local training needs.

 What are the benefits?